Miglet15/covas-apollo-project/README.md

 ## database

-SQLite stored at `/data/covas_memory.db` inside the container, backed by a named Docker volume (`memory_data`) so it survives restarts and rebuilds.
+SQLite stored at `/data/covas_memory.db` inside the container, backed by a named Docker volume (`memory_data`) so it survives restarts and rebuilds. your memories persist. that's the whole point.

 **inspect directly on the server:**